Golden Gate to Ancient Rus'. VI

 Student message

 Icons are paintings on boards.
 This work was difficult.
-The carpenter went first.
+The carpenter was the first to start.
 Linden was preferred for making icons.
 The board was dried for several years.
-The carpenter was carefully smoothing with an axe.
-Then the carpenter passed the board to the icon painter.
-He applied the primer - made from fish glue mixed with crushed chalk.
+The carpenter carefully smoothed it with an ax.
+Then the carpenter handed the board to the icon painter.
+He applied a primer - made from fish glue mixed with crushed chalk.
 This mass was polished with pumice; bear tooth.
-Paints were prepared separately on egg yolk.
+The paints were prepared separately using egg yolk.
 When everything was ready, the crucial moment of painting came.
-The writing of icons was considered a charitable deed.
+The painting of icons was considered a godly deed.

-C 48 looking at the icons in the figure
+C 48 looking at the icons in the drawing

 Slide 14 Our Lady of Vladimir